amirishere101/Shadow2D-Unity/README.md

 "com.dryflystudio.shadow2d": "https://github.com/amirishere101/Shadow2D-Unity.git"
 ```

-**Or from a zip** — unzip and drop the `Shadow2D` folder into your project's `Packages/` folder.
+**Or from a zip** — download it from [itch.io](https://dryflygames.itch.io/shadow2d-drop-shadows-for-unity-sprites), unzip, and drop the `Shadow2D` folder into your project's `Packages/` folder.
 Unity picks it up as an embedded package; no git required.

 ## Quick start

 1. Select a GameObject that has a SpriteRenderer.
 2. **Add Component > DryFly Studio > Shadow 2D (Static)**.

-There is no step three.
-The shadow appears immediately, the Scene view jumps to it with the Rect tool active so you can nudge it, and the Shadow Brush opens pointed at it in case you want to reshape it.
+The shadow appears immediately.
+The Scene view jumps to it with the Rect tool active so you can nudge it, and the Shadow Brush opens pointed at it in case you want to reshape it.
 Remove the component and the shadow goes with it.

 If the sprite animates, use **Shadow 2D (Dynamic)** instead.
-That's the only decision the package asks you to make, and the next section is about making it.

 ## Which component